sagar9926/EPAI_Session11/README.md

 # EPAI : Session 11 - Modules

-## In this repository I have created following modules :
+## This repository have following Image processing  modules :

 ### 1).
 J2P.py

 #### Description :

-This module takes j.peg image as input , along with the directory path of the image and converts it into image with extension .png.
+This module takes .jpeg image as input , along with the directory path of the image and converts it into image with extension .png.
 The image is stored in a new directory named __Converted_to_jpg__

 #### Arguments :
 Following are the input arguments for this module :